-The Pilot Club of Huntsville, Inc. is proud to be partnering with the Madison County Sheriff's Office to provide Project Lifesaver (PLS) in our community.
+The Pilot Club of Huntsville, Inc. is proud to partner with the Madison County Sheriff's Office to provide Project Lifesaver (PLS) in our community.

 Project Lifesaver is the nation's most effective program for locating and rescuing these individuals.
 In 1999, the Chesapeake, Virginia Sheriff's Office and the 43rd Virginia Search and Rescue Company began Project Lifesaver, now operating in 50 states and eight Canadian provinces.
 Alabama is one of only two 100% states.
 Project Lifesaver of Madison County currently has over 60 Alzheimer’s and autistic persons enrolled in the program.